Social emotional learning is a lifelong process

 Adolescence and young adulthood are tumultuous social developmental phases.
 As tweens and teens, learning how the social world works sometimes means shedding the ideas of childhood by understanding the complexities of friendship (Friendship Pyramid) and the four key components of communicating with others (4 Steps of Communication) while also learning how perspective taking becomes more sophisticated.
 Organizational skills become more dynamic, requiring individuals to prepare for increasingly complex assignments.

 Social Thinking Vocabulary continues to play a role as older social emotional learners come to appreciate that what others do or say affects their own thoughts and feelings.
-We make connections between actions, reactions, and emotions in our book, Social Behavior Mapping.
+We make connections between actions, reactions, and emotions in our book, Social Situation Mapping.
 Learning how the social world works is a lifelong process because our expectations for how social emotional learners work (navigate to regulate) in the social world changes too.
-Older adults are still learning and can find core information in our award-winning book for adults, Good Intentions Are Not Good Enough.
+Older adults are still learning and can find core information in our award-winning book for adults, Social Thinking at Work.

 Practical tools to match the social learner

 Learning how the social world works is only part of the social equation.
 Once learners have the fundamentals of the social world, they need to understand how to work (navigate to regulate) in the social world.
 It's one thing to intellectually know what to do in a situation and another thing to do it during real-time social situations!
 The Social Thinking Methodology uses motivating and practical strategies to teach individuals to use all the social knowledge they have learned about the social world to help them navigate through social situations and self-regulate to meet their personal social goals.

 Early learners (ages 4-7)